 The final week before I got my visa I was visibly stressed to my colleagues and friends.
 I had made plans and already made major decisions (and the money that goes along with that) as part of the preparation process and the fact that I might be denied really weighed on me.
 So my advice, dear readers — don’t let it stress you out!
 I had applied 90 days out and as much as the French like to take their time and make sure everything is just so, they didn’t want to hang on to my passport unnecessarily long, either.

 One of my colleagues texted me when an Express Mail package arrived from the French Consulate.
 I called immediately.
 “Open it,” I told her breathlessly.
 I just wanted to know, Yes or No. I just wanted it to be over.

 I heard the package rip.
 She opened it up.
 “There’s a visa in here, Stephen.”
 Despite the fact that I have no problem screaming whenever my soccer team scores a goal, I was in a public place when I was on the call so all I could do was pump my fist in the air.
 “Thank you thank you thank you,” I told her.
 “I’ll be by soon.”
-I said a brief prayer of thanksgiving, and then headed in to the office to see it myself.
+I said a brief prayer of thanksgiving and then headed into the office to see it myself.

-Even now staring it I get happy.
+Even now staring at it I get happy.
 I think of all the documents and diplomas I’ve received in my life and they always seemed to be at the end of an arduous journey.
 But this document, this was an authorization to change my life.
 The difficulties and stress in obtaining it melted away in the endless possibilities the next year would present me with.

 It’s said that the American Dream is owning your own home.
 I’ve never understood how paying $100,000 in interest to a bank over 30 years on top of whatever you paid for a home was a dream.
 My American Dream?
 Living the life I want, on my terms.
 This visa cleared any final obstacle to that beginning.